RunDevelopment/RunDevelopment.github.io/posts/tdb-gma/tbd-general-ma.md

 draft: true
 tags: math optimization compilers
 inlineCodeLanguage: rust
+image: ./m34.avif
+color: "#9b0029"
 ---

-# Unsigned integer multiplication with a constant fraction
+# Constant Fraction Unsigned Integer Multiplication

-Integer division by a constant has long been the subject of optimization by all major compilers, as division is a rather slow operation on modern CPUs.
-To avoid this cost, compilers employ strategies to replace division with cheaper operations.
+Integer division by a constant has long been the subject of optimization by all major compilers.
+As division is a rather slow operation on modern CPUs, compilers employ strategies to replace division with cheaper operations producing equivalent results.
 One such strategy is the multiply-add method.
 It works as follows:

-**Multiply-add method** (MAM): Given an expression of the form $\lfloor x/d \rfloor$, where $x\in\N$ is an integer and $d\in\N_1$ is a constant, it can be represented by constants $f,a,s\in\N$ such that:
+**Multiply-add method** (MAM): Given an expression of the form $\lfloor x/d \rfloor$, where $x\in\N$ is an integer and $d\in\N_1$ is a constant, the following equation holds for suitable $f,a,s\in\N$:

 $$
 \lfloor \frac{x}{d} \rfloor = \lfloor \frac{xf + a}{2^s} \rfloor